-It goes without saying that call recording should be quite high on the list of necessities for any business that communicates over the phone (we even included it on our list of cold calling tips).
-Email provides us a written paper-trail of communications, and persistent based messaging has taken over the collaboration world for the simplicity it brings.
+Call recording is high on the list of necessities for any business that communicates over the phone (we even included it on our list of cold calling tips).
+Email provides us a written paper-trail of communications, and persistent messaging has taken over the collaboration world for the simplicity it brings.

 So why shouldn’t our phone calls be saved for later reference, as well?
-In many industries, this isn’t only good practice, but also a legal requirement.
-Thankfully, most Business VoIP and even Contact Center solutions will include their own form of call recording capabilities as a built-in feature.
+In many industries, recording live calls isn’t only for quality assurance, but also a legal requirement.
+Thankfully, most Business VoIP and even Contact Center solutions will include their form of call recording as a built-in feature.

-But, of course, there might be a better option for your business, as there always tends to be.
+But, of course, there might be a better option audio recording option for your business, as there always tends to be.
 Stand-alone call recording software is an interesting option that might fit the bill better than a limited feature included in your hosted PBX platform.

 Cloud Call Recording Replaced Legacy Solutions

-Before we jump straight to a direct comparison, I want to provide some quick context: call recording hasn’t changed that much, but there has been a recent shift towards the Cloud.
-Like most processes, moving to the cloud simply brings a host of benefits — the service becomes cheaper and more accessible, with even greater functionality and scalability.
+Before we jump straight to a direct comparison, I want to provide some quick context: call recording systems haven’t changed that much, but there has been a recent shift toward storing call data on the cloud.
+Like most processes, moving to the cloud simply brings a host of benefits to call recorders — the service becomes cheaper and more accessible, with even greater quality management and customer experiences.

-Prior to the introduction and main-stream usage of Business VoIP services, call recording was typically done through on-premise hardware.
-Of course, there is always the simple act of putting your phone on loud-speaker and recording the conversation with another device, but that doesn’t account for storage, management and analysis.
+Before the introduction and main-stream usage of Business VoIP services, call recording was typically done through on-premise hardware.
+Of course, there is always the simple act of putting your phone on loudspeaker to record calls with another device, but that doesn’t account for storage, management, and analysis.

 At the end of the day, legacy recording solutions had their fair share of hiccups:

-- On-site hardware was required to not only recording the calls, but store and manage them as well
+- On-site hardware was required to not only record inbound and outbound calls, but store audio files and manage them as well

 - Access is much more limited, as recordings can be accessed online through a cloud portal

 - The extra cost of installing and maintaining the hardware

-- Legacy hardware has limited functionality when compared to modern solutions, and lacks recent tech developments like AI in VoIP
+- Legacy hardware has limited call recording features when compared to modern solutions, and lacks recent tech developments like AI in VoIP